-Watching the sun rise brings a certain kind of rejuvenation and optimism, reminding us that it’s a new day, a fresh start full of new opportunities.
-And with the sun rising in the east, it should be no surprise that Halifax is an ideal location to enjoy picture-perfect sunrises.
+Watching the sunrise brings a certain rejuvenation and optimism, reminding us that it’s a new day, a fresh start full of new opportunities.
+And with the sun rising in the east, it should be no surprise that Halifax is an AMAZING place to enjoy picture-perfect sunrises.

 Take a seat next to one of Halifax’s most recognizable landmarks in the historic core of the city, the Old Town Clock, also sometimes called the Town Clock or Citadel Clock Tower.
 Here you’ll sit overlooking the city atop Citadel Hill, look across the harbor and slightly to your right.
 Here you’ll one of the best seats in Halifax enjoy the sun coming up.

 Directions: Beginning from the Halifax Waterfront, head uphill on any street towards Brunswick Street, you’ll see the Old Town Clock on Halifax Citadel National Historic Site.

 2 – Flag Pond Coastal Access Park

 Share the sunrise with the local surfers!
 Flag Pond Coastal Access Park in Cow Bay was opened in 2012 for Nova Scotia surfing community as a way to respectfully access the coastline in the area.